arjungandhi/arjungandhi.com/content/projects/internets/google-photos-hurts-me.md

 ## enter hell but now it's css flavored

-So my initial plan was to just embed a carousel of the photos and videos that I had found.
-But in my 5 min of looking for a decent carousel library I didn't find one that I liked.
+So my initial plan was to just embed a carousel of the photos and videos that I had found, but in my 5 minutes of looking for a decent carousel library I didn't find one that I liked.

-And then as I was prowling around the google photos html.
+And then as I was prowling around the google photos HTML.
 I thought how cool would it be to have my own google photos grid, that I could embed in any site.

 Luckily [Dan](https://schlosser.io/) had a great [article](https://medium.com/@danrschlosser/building-the-image-grid-from-google-photos-6a09e193c74a) on how it all worked.

 I tried using his library didn't really like it too much and then ended up implementing the algorithm from scratch anyway.

-I then trugged my way back to the carousel and found [Swiper](https://swiperjs.com/swiper-api) and got a sweet carousel.
+I then trudged my way back to the carousel and found [Swiper](https://swiperjs.com/swiper-api) and got a sweet carousel.

 3 days later some suffering and bingo bango boongo you got a javascript library that can embed google photos.